Salary controversies, resignations churn turmoil at Puerto Rico power company

 Consequently, PREPA will have no governing board as of this Sunday, what would have been Díaz Granados’ first day as CEO.

-Díaz Grandados was due to be paid a $750,000 salary, far more than the $450,000 Higgins earned, an amount that had already caused grumbling on the island.
-Díaz Granados' expected salary created greater outcry and Puerto Rico Senate President Thomas Rivera Schatz called for the destitution of board members who supported it.
+Díaz Grandados was due to be paid a $750,000 a year, far more than the $450,000 Higgins earned, an amount that had already caused grumbling on the island.
+Díaz Granados' salary prompted a greater outcry, and Puerto Rico Senate President Thomas Rivera Schatz called for the firings of board members who supported it.

 “That kind of insult to Puerto Ricans is unacceptable,” Rivera Schatz said.

 According to El Nuevo Día, Puerto Rico’s national newspaper, Díaz Granados is not willing to accept a lower salary.
-Díaz Granados previously served in positions for General Electric in Latin America and the Iberian Peninsula, was executive director for GE in Mexico and attorney for the U.S. Securities and Exchange Commission.
+He previously served in positions at General Electric in Latin America and the Iberian Peninsula, was executive director for GE in Mexico and an attorney for the U.S. Securities and Exchange Commission.

 However, PREPA's governing board said in a press release on Wednesday that the $750,000 salary is "consistent with compensation in the electric industry for companies of the size, complexity and scope of the public corporation."